 Think you spotted Pepperweed?
 It's easily to report it, there are simple instructions below for Maine and New Hampshire:

-We hosted a webinar in early June to explain this partnership, identify opportunities to learn about and collaborate on monitoring and eradication efforts.
+We hosted a webinar in early June of 2021 to explain this partnership, identify opportunities to learn about and collaborate on monitoring and eradication efforts.
 You can watch the recording of the zoom presentation here.